(Click here for a list of his works.)

 The young couple moved to Adelaide (SA), where O’Leary worked as a journalist for The Advertiser.
 During the First World War (1914-1918), his newspaper employers campaigned in favour of a “Yes” vote for the referendum on conscription, but O’Leary publicly campaigned for the “No” vote, and did so in front of the newspaper’s offices no less.
 He was soon looking for another job.

-They then moved to Hummocky Hill (now known as Whyalla; on west coast of the Spencer Gulf, SA), and worked as a clerk for Broken Hill Pty.
-Ltd.[6]
+They then moved to Hummocky Hill (now known as Whyalla; on west coast of the Spencer Gulf, SA), and worked as a time-clerk for Broken Hill Pty.
+Ltd.[10]

-At the end of the war, they moved to Melbourne, with Patrick hoping to gain employment in the literary world there; however, luck was not with him, and he ended up working on a stall at the Western market.
+At the end of the war, they moved to Melbourne, with Patrick hoping to gain employment in the literary world there; however, luck was not with him, and he ended up working on a stall at the Western market, selling polish for silverware.[11]

 P. I. O’Leary sent articles and poems to various publications.
 Finally, his talent was recognised by the editor of the Catholic weekly newspaper, The Advocate (Melbourne, Vic.), who offered him a job in 1920.
-Patrick gladly joined the staff, and wrote for that publication up until his death; it was from his articles in The Advocate that he gained his nationwide reputation.
+Patrick gladly joined the staff, and worked in a variety of roles, as a reporter, book-reviewer, literary critic, editorial writer, sub-editor, and editor; he was described as “a one-man magazine”.
+He wrote for The Advocate up until his death; it was from his articles in that publication that he gained his nationwide reputation.
+He had also contributed literary articles to several other publications, such as The Bulletin, The Lone Hand, The Southern Cross, Triad, and Youth.[12]

 Being of Irish background, he found himself drawn to Irish causes, and thus became the national secretary of the Self-Determination for Ireland League of Australia.
 Indeed, The Advocate, as with the other Catholic publications in Australia at that time, maintained a stance in favour of Irish nationalism (a position no doubt brought about as a consequence of the large numbers of Irish priests and Irish Catholics within the Catholic church in Australia).[7]